In January 2011, ECFA’s board established the Commission on Accountability and Policy for Religious Organizations ("the Commission").

 Ms. Pat Read works with nonprofits and foundations in developing and implementing policy advocacy strategies, fundraising and earned income programs, and board governance.
 Ms. Read has over 25 years of experience in the nonprofit and philanthropic community, having served as senior vice president for public policy at Independent Sector, project director of the Panel on the Nonprofit Sector, executive director of the Colorado Nonprofit Association, and vice president for program services at The Foundation Center.

-Dr. Patrick M. Rooney is executive director of the Center on Philanthropy at Indiana University in Indianapolis and a nationally recognized expert and speaker on philanthropy.
+Dr. Patrick M. Rooney is Associate Dean of Academic Affairs and Research at the Indiana University Lilly Family School of Philanthropy in Indianapolis and a nationally recognized expert and speaker on philanthropy.
 He is frequently quoted by national news media and has served on several national advisory committees.
 As the Center’s director of research, he built it into one of the nation’s premier research organizations, leading research projects for organizations such as Giving USA Foundation, Bank of America, American Express, Google, and United Way Worldwide.

 Mr. William A. Schambra is the director of the Hudson Institute’s Bradley Center for Philanthropy and Civic Renewal in Washington, DC.
 Prior to joining the Hudson Institute in January of 2003, he was director of programs at the Bradley Foundation in Milwaukee.
 Before joining Bradley in 1992, Mr. Schambra served as a senior advisor to and chief speechwriter for Attorney General Edwin Meese III, Director of the Office of Personnel Management for Constance Horner, and Secretary of Health and Human Services for Louis Sullivan.
 He was also director of Social Policy Programs for the American Enterprise Institute, and co-director of AEI’s “A Decade of Study of the Constitution.”
 He was appointed by President Reagan to the National Historical Publications and Records Commission, and by President George W. Bush to the board of directors of the Corporation for National and Community Service.
 Mr. Schambra has written extensively on the Constitution, the theory and practice of civic revitalization, and civil society.